luke-parker/nexrad-radar-viewer/README.md

 - Time slider for showing multiple recent scans in an animation

 ## Setup
+Start up both frontend and backend w/ the commands below.
+The backend should be running on port 8000.
 For frontend: `cd frontend && npm install && npm run dev`

 For backend: `cd backend && pip install -r requirements.txt && fastapi run`